-Once the stakeholders and appropriate CRSs are identified, the implementation work can begin.
+Once the stakeholders and the appropriate CRSs are identified, the implementation work can begin.

-The initial conversation in this stage must be interpretation.
+The initial conversations in this stage must be to confirm a common interpretation.

 Different stakeholders will each view the regulations in a different way.
 Legal may not think a regulation applies but engineering may know that relevant data is referenced and is managed deep in the software.
-Regulations in Germany may be different than in Korea or the US.
+Regulations in Germany may be different to those in Korea or the US.